 20:48:04:06.
-Intravenous therapy functions which tasks that may be performed by licensed practical nurses.
-A licensed practical nurse who has completed a program of study that included supervised clinical practice acquired through a pre-licensure nursing education program or a continuing education program and who has demonstrated clinical competence may perform the following intravenous therapy functions:
+Intravenous therapy functions which may be performed by licensed practical nurses.
+A licensed practical nurse who has completed a program of study that included supervised clinical practice, acquired through a prelicensure nursing education program or other forms of continuing education, and who has demonstrated clinical competence, may perform the following intravenous therapy functions :